kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/performance.md

 \exercise{
 In order to use the BenchmarkTools we need to include it with `using BenchmarkTools`, as any other package.
-Benchmark our `mysum` function with the following macros:
+Benchmark our `mySum` function with the following macros:
 1. `@benchmark`
 1. `@btime`
 1. Look at the detailed output of your benchmark with `dump(t)`, where `t` is the output result of a `@benchmark` run